Natural Remedies and Immunity Boosting Herbs

 Now more than ever, we need to bolster immunity through natural remedies.
 Herbs for cold and flu along with eating vibrant garden-fresh foods whenever possible is the best preventive medicine.

 Instead of a medicine cabinet full of pharmaceuticals, my family always has drawers, jars and boxes full of herbs for cold, flu and immunity on hand.
 This article is written by a trained and licensed herbalist, and herbs have been used for centuries longer than traditional medicine.
 However…

 Many people turn to the doctor or a bottle.
-Many gardeners turn to plants for age old cold and flu remedies.
-For those who prefer to seek out natural remedies for prevention and alleviation of colds and flu, here are some of the best herbs to help.
+Most gardeners turn to plants for age old cold and flu remedies.
+For those who prefer to seek out natural remedies for prevention and alleviation, here we cover some of the best herbs for cold and flu.

 Herbs for Colds and Flu